mityada/MotionEstimationVisualizer/README.md

 V key turns display of motion vectors on/off.

-E key toggles between frame and estimated frame.
+1 - show first frame in pair.
+2 - show second frame in pair.
+3 - show estimated second frame.

-Displayed frame can be selected with keys K and L.
+Displayed frame pair can be selected with keys K and L.

 Motion Vectors File Format
 --------------------------